adsrmk/vitepress-latest/docs/en/reference/indexing.md

 ## 1. The robots.txt File

-The **robots.txt** file is a plain text file located at the root of your domain (e.g. `yourdomain.com/robots.txt`).
-It’s the first place a compliant bot will look before crawling your site.
+The **robots.txt** file is a plain text document located at your domain's root (e.g., `yourdomain.com/robots.txt) that compliant bots consult before crawling; its purpose is to provide broad instructions by specifying which sections of your site bots should not attempt to access.

-### Purpose
-Give broad instructions to bots, telling them which large sections of the site they should not attempt to crawl.

 ### Best For
 - Blocking access to backend areas (`/wp-admin/`)